dezoito/dezoito.github.io/_posts/2023-12-28-rust-ollama-grid-search.md

 ![](https://github.com/dezoito/dezoito.github.io/blob/master/public/images/grid-tool-view.png?raw=true)

-Please check the project's README for a more in-depth look at this tool and its usage.
+Please check the project's README for a more in-depth look at the tool and its usage.

 ## Experiments